 Useful Features

-3. PrivateVPN — Advanced Security Options to Fine-Tune Your Connection in China
+3. PrivateVPN — Advanced Security Options to Protect Your Data in China

-Nearby Server Locations Hong Kong, Taiwan, Japan, South Korea, Singapore, Vietnam
+Nearby Server Locations Hong Kong, Taiwan, Japan, South Korea, Singapore, and Vietnam

 Useful Features

 • Works in China.
-There’s a long list of websites blocked by the GFW, apps, and services — including independently-run VPNs.
-The best China VPN should have no problem overcoming the GFW, while accessing international sites from within the country.
+The GFW blocks a long list of websites, apps, and services, including independently run VPNs.
+The best China VPN should have no problem maintaining stable and secure connections to international websites from China.

 • Server locations.
 The more servers a VPN has in China and nearby countries, the better its performance will be.
-Look for a VPN with servers in Hong Kong, Taiwan, or Singapore, as they provide better speeds and stability.
+Look for a VPN with servers in Hong Kong, Taiwan, or Singapore, as they are close to China and, therefore provide better speeds and stability.

 • Encryption and security.
-Choosing a VPN that offers strong encryption and security is essential.
-Also, consider a VPN with features like a kill switch and DNS leak protection to ensure your browsing remains private.
+It is essential to choose a VPN that offers strong encryption and security.
+To enhance your online privacy, consider a VPN with features like a kill switch and DNS leak protection.

 • Speed.
 A fast VPN is crucial for keeping your online activities smooth.
 Choose a VPN with fast and stable speeds, especially when connecting to servers outside of China — the GFW limits speeds on sites from outside of the country, as it is.

 • Customer support.
-You may encounter technical issues or have questions about the service when using a VPN in China.
+When using a VPN in China, you may encounter technical issues or have questions about the service.
 Look for a VPN that offers 24/7 customer support through live chat, email, or phone.
 Also, consider a VPN with a comprehensive knowledge base or FAQ section.

 Is Your VPN Not Working in China?
 Here's What to Do

 The Chinese government is known for enforcing strict rules related to internet censorship, and it's not uncommon for the Great Firewall (GFW) to block VPN services.
-In this section, I'll offer some suggestions on what to do if you find your VPN isn't working properly.
+If you have any issues connecting to a VPN server while in China, here are some possible fixes you can try.

 • Change servers.
 This is often the easiest solution when you’re having issues with your VPN.
 Try reconnecting to a different server or changing locations to a nearby country like Hong Kong or Taiwan, as these locations provide good performance.